Miguel Valdés (footballer): Footballing career

 Football began taking root in the city in the late 1890s, and soon it gained followers among members belonging to the gym, by virtue of being an outdoor activity.
 As a lover of sport and physical culture, he also began practicing this new sport at the Velódromo de la Bonanova, and thus he was one of the founding members of Català FC in October 1899, with Valdés being appointed as the club's treasurer.
 However, he soon left for another newly founded club, FC Barcelona, where he was one of the first players to wear the club's shirt.
-His first match with the Barça shirt was the second in the club's history, on the christmas eve of 1899, in a 3-1 victory over his former club, Català.
+His first match with the Barça shirt was the second in the club's history, on Christmas Eve of 1899, in a 3-1 victory over his former club, Català.
 During the first years of football in Catalonia, FC Barcelona and Català FC had a very strong rivalry and the polemics about who was the first official club of Barcelona (the club dean of the city) finished when the blaugranas proved that they had been the first club to be registered in the civil registry on 29 November, only a few days before Català FC, who did it on 17 December.

 Together with Joan Gamper, Arthur Witty, and John Parsons, he was part of the side that competed in the inaugural edition of the Copa Macaya, the very first football competition played on the Iberian Peninsula, starting in the decisive match against Hispania AC which ended in a 1–1 draw that proved enough for Hispania to win the title.
 In the following season, however, Valdés played a crucial role in Barça's first-ever title, the 1901–02 Copa Macaya, being a solid physical presence in the midfield and starting in the tournament's final matchday on 23 March 1902 in a 15–0 victory over his former club.
 The Copa Macaya is now recognized as the first Catalan championship.
 At Barça, Valdés played for two seasons as a midfielder, and even though he did not score a single goal for the club, he was known for his skill as a ball retriever.